 In just a short time you’ll probably be sitting down with your CPA to prepare your tax return.
 I get that you trust your CPA.
 She is smart, conservative and honest.
 But should you take investment advice from her?
 Even if they are good at doing taxes, are they they best investment advisor for you?

 Not in a million years.

 Of course I am biased so please take this post with a grain of salt.
 I am Certified Financial Planner.
 I make a living helping people with their financial plans and by helping them invest their assets.
 CPAs who do what I do are in direct competition with me.
-Maybe it’s just impossible for me to weigh in on such a topic that is so close to how I put bread on the table.
+Maybe it’s just impossible for me to weigh in on such a topic objectively…..but I’ll try my best.

-But I’ve been in the financial planning business for over 28 years.
+I’ve been in the financial planning business for over 28 years.
 I see how CPAs work and think and I can tell you unequivocally (and without any reservation) that you should not use a practicing CPA to make investments for you.
 In fact, if your CPA sells investments it might be time to look for a new CPA or do your own taxes.
 Here are the three main reasons.